-When comparing Android-x86 vs Devuan GNU+Linux, the Slant community recommends Android-x86 for most people.
+When comparing Android-x86 vs Devuan GNU+Linux, the Slant community recommends Devuan GNU+Linux for most people.
 In the question“What are the best Linux distributions for desktops?”
-Android-x86 is ranked 20th while Devuan GNU+Linux is ranked 40th.
+Devuan GNU+Linux is ranked 8th while Android-x86 is ranked 74th.
+The most important reason people chose Devuan GNU+Linux is:

 Ranked in these QuestionsQuestion Ranking

 Pro It's a complete port of Android to x86

 Using Open Source Mesa for GPU / Video and presently up to Linux Kernel 4.0.6, with some Kernel 4.1 test builds available from contributors....

 Since 2009 the pet project of running Android on a PC by a highly respected developer, has gathered many developer contributions from the open source community...and in 2015 they are still going strong and delivering.
 Contributors are welcomed and needed for ongoing development work, any donations are accepted.

 Runs on more devices than any other available Android on a PC product presently available, KitKat, Lollipop, all open source.

 It is easy to use and is a good choice for beginners.